meganemichel/nf-tower-docs/hugo/content/docs/launch.md

 ---

 ## Overview
-All data pipelines are executed in the users own computing environment.
-Nextflow Tower currently for AWS, Google, Slurm or LSF.
+Pipelines are executed in the users own computing environment.
+Nextflow Tower currently has support for AWS, Google, Slurm or LSF.
+Visit [this page](/content/docs/compute-environments) to configure an environment.

+{{% pretty_screenshot img="/uploads/2020/10/launch_button" %}}
+**1.** Clcik on the **Launch** button in the navigation bar

+The **Launch Pipeline** pop up window will appear with your defualt compute enviro

-To launch a pipeline, users must first configure a compute environment (see below).
+To launch a pipeline, users must first
 Once added, the user will:

 1. Navigate to the Launch dialog box in the menu navigation bar.